Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Transformer-XL Baseline

-While RNNs process sequential data by propagating information through recurrent connections, transformers employ self-attention mechanisms to capture global dependencies in parallel across the entire sequence \citep{Vaswani2017attention}.
-Next, we detail our transformer baseline that draws conceptual inspiration from TrXL \citep{Dai2019TrXL}, GTrXL \citep{parisotto2020}, and HCAM \citep{Lampinen2021htmBallet}.
+When processing sequential data, transformers employ attention mechanisms to capture global dependencies in parallel across the entire sequence \citep{Vaswani2017attention}, while RNNs iteratively propagate information through recurrent connections.
+Our transformer baseline draws conceptual inspiration from TrXL \citep{Dai2019TrXL}, GTrXL \citep{parisotto2020}, and HCAM \citep{Lampinen2021htmBallet}.
 The original transformer architecture proposed by \cite{Vaswani2017attention} is designed as a sequence-to-sequence model with an encoder-decoder structure.
 However, for the purpose of DRL, we adapt the architecture to a sequence-to-one model, focusing solely on the encoder as done in GTrXL and HCAM.
 This modification is driven by the underlying Markov Decision Process, which maps the environment's current state to a single action rather than a sequence of actions.

-To begin with, the input data can be conceptualized as a sequence of observations.
-In the context of visual observations, this is commonly referred to as frame stacking, where consecutive frames are combined to form the input sequence.
-However, instead of expensively stacking raw frames, we leverage the past outputs of the model's embedding module (Figure \ref{fig:model}), which serves as the input sequence to the first transformer block.
-The subsequent blocks make use of the past outputs from their preceding blocks.
-These sequences are stored in the agent's episodic memory (Figure \ref{fig:window}) and are collected during inference based on the agent's current timestep $t$.
-To accommodate computational limitations, we employ a sliding memory window approach, where the input sequence is derived from a fixed-length window.
-By leveraging past activations in the input sequence, the agent's memory facilitates the ability to attend to events that extend beyond the boundaries of the fixed-length memory window, aligning with the segment-level recurrence mechanism of TrXL \citep{Dai2019TrXL}.
-Note that gradients are not back propagated through the episodic memory.
+To begin with, it needs to be clarified what kind of sequential data is fed to a transformer, which is typically composed of multiple stacked layers.
+Naively, the input data can be conceptualized as a sequence of observations.
+In the context of visual observations, this is commonly referred to as frame stacking, where consecutive frames are combined.
+However, instead of expensively stacking raw frames, we leverage the past (i.e. cached) outputs of the model's embedding module (Figure \ref{fig:model}), which serves as the input sequence to the first transformer layer.
+The subsequent layers make use of the past outputs from their preceding layers.
+These sequences, those elements we refer to as cached hidden states, are stored in the agent's episodic memory (Figure \ref{fig:window}) and are collected during inference based on the episode's current timestep $t$.
+To accommodate computational challenges of potentially endless episodes, we employ a sliding memory window approach, where the input sequence of these hidden states is derived from a fixed-length window.
+By leveraging cached hidden states in the input sequence, the agent's memory facilitates the ability to attend to events that extend beyond the boundaries of the fixed-length memory window, aligning with the segment-level recurrence of TrXL \citep{Dai2019TrXL}.
+Let \( N \) represent the number of layers and \( L \) denote the window length.
+The maximum context length \( L_{\text{max}} \) is given by